 I don’t recommend using freeze-dried strawberries.
 They will alter the flavor and texture, make your cookies pink, and obviously won't have the same bursts of fresh strawberries!

 A stand mixer or hand mixer are helpful for when making cheesecake cookies to cream the butter, cream cheese, and sugar properly.
 You’ll want to ensure there is enough air whipped in and the best way to do that is with an electric mixer.

 Here are some of my favorite general cookie tools that I use whenever I make homemade cookies.

 Make sure that your cream cheese, butter, and eggs are all room temperature prior to starting, this will help them combine fully into the batter.

 Don’t skip draining the strawberries and coating them in flour.
 You don’t want to add that extra moisture to the dough…plus your cookies will be pink!
-When working with fruit in any kind of dough or batter, tossing it with a little flour helps suspend the fruit in the dough and will help prevent it from sinking to the bottom.

 Keep the extra dough refrigerated between batches.
 You want to bake the strawberry cheesecake cookies from cold, so they don’t spread too much while baking.

 I do not recommend refrigerating strawberry cheesecake cookies.
 Because they are cakier, refrigerating them will make them stiff and crumbly.
 Generally, cookies made with cream cheese do not need to be refrigerated.